Skip to content

 Frequently asked questions

-To coincide with the SA Government Dynamic Export requirements going live on 1 July 2023, SA Power Networks has the progressive rollout of Flexible Exports as a standard connection option.
+To coincide with the SA Government Dynamic Export requirements that went live on 1 July 2023, SA Power Networks has introduced Flexible Exports as a standard connection option, which is available to all eligible customers throughout South Australia.

 Speak to your solar installer – they can help you to understand your options and how Flexible Exports could benefit you.